Very Brief Bio

 One guy in the studio, several guys who love to jam live.

 Some musicians start out as shy, self-conscious, social misfits.
 Only later do some of these seemingly outcast and overlooked artists bloom into passionate, creative, and confident people.
 Mitch Melodia is one of them.

 After playing hundreds of shows, performing at festivals, and recording with numerous bands in New England, he moved West and started his own “band” Alpha Pegasi.
-For his project’s upcoming releases, hundreds of original songs were distilled into a select few for a four-part series of EPs.
-The first one, titled Love Sex Money Part I is due for release on 8/26/22.
-The first single from LSM I, "Give Some, Get Some," was released on 4/20/22.
+For his project’s upcoming releases, hundreds of original songs were distilled into a select few for a two-part series of EPs.
+The first one, titled Love Sex Money Part I was released on 8/26/22.
+The first single from Love Sex Money Part II, "I Love Your Love," is due out on 10/28/22.

 “To be honest making love and making money are two areas I have an off the charts high drive for because I went without them so long," Mitch explains.
 "So, whenever I do can to enjoy and savor moments of affection, intimacy, and earning a good chunk of change, the high from it feels that much more like a feast for a man once starved to his ribs.
 Three themes seemed to pop up in a lot of what I was writing at the time, so the Love Sex Money EPs were born."